kaltura/platform-continuous-integration/README.md

 1. ![test-created](http://kaltura.github.io/platform-install-packages/images/checkmark.png) Analytics verification
 1. ![test-created](http://kaltura.github.io/platform-install-packages/images/checkmark.png) Upload captions
 1. ![test-created](http://kaltura.github.io/platform-install-packages/images/checkmark.png) Search string in captions and entry metadata
-1. Run PhantomJS to play a video using the HTML5 player
 1. ![test-created](http://kaltura.github.io/platform-install-packages/images/checkmark.png)Check the report API to see the play count
-1. Check the bandwidth report API to see bandwidth and storage counts
-1. Verify KS Access Control:
-1. Create an AC Profile with KS protection
-1. Assign it to a Video Entry
-1. Curl playManifest to that Entry without a KS, see that the video fails to return
 1. ![test-created](http://kaltura.github.io/platform-install-packages/images/checkmark.png) Curl playManifest to that Entry WITH a valid sview KS, see that the video returns
-1. Verify YouTube distribution (create profile, distribute entry, query for success)
 1. ![test-created](http://kaltura.github.io/platform-install-packages/images/checkmark.png) Thumbnail API verification:
     1. *This test will have a stored prepared image to compare against*
     1. Call the thmbnail API for second 2 of the new entry
     1. Use ImageMagick to compare the returned image against the stored test imaged
 1. ![test-created](http://kaltura.github.io/platform-install-packages/images/checkmark.png)Verify Red5 is working -  http://exchange.nagios.org/directory/Plugins/Software/FMS-monitor/details
+1. Verify YouTube distribution (create profile, distribute entry, query for success)
+1. Check the bandwidth report API to see bandwidth and storage counts
+1. Verify KS Access Control:
+1. Create an AC Profile with KS protection
+1. Assign it to a Video Entry
+1. Curl playManifest to that Entry without a KS, see that the video fails to return
+1. Create a Local XML DropFolder, copy a file to the folder, test the file was successfully pulled in to Kaltura, transcoded and that the XML metadata exists.
+1. Create a Remote Storage profile against an S3 Bucket, verify that content uploaded gets pushed to the S3 bucket.
 1. Verify Player - Use http://phantomjs.org/ to run base tests against player embed, playlist embed, thumbnail embed, and common player scenarios (play, pause, seek)